lampepfl/bench/README.md

 ## Usage

-- `bin/master`: used for benchmarking the master
+- `bin/master`: for benchmarking the master
 - `bin/run`: for manually benchmarking a specific period (after 2017.10.27)
 - `bin/pull`: for testing a specific pull request